DataDog/integrations-core/docs/dev/python.md

 ### Virtualenv and Virtualenvwrapper

 We recommend using [Virtualenv][8] to manage Python virtual environments, and [virtualenvwrapper][9] to make the process smoother.
-There's a [comprehensive guide][10] in the Hitchhiker’s Guide to Python describing how to set up these two tools.
+There's a [comprehensive guide][10] in the Hitchhiker's Guide to Python describing how to set up these two tools.

 ### Miniconda